 - Set up training for the virtual conference administrators as well as the booth chat representatives.

-- Plan the live day broadcast messages to make announcements.
+- Create the live day broadcast messages to make announcements.

-- Plan the help desk staffing (attendee chat support).
+- Organize the help desk staffing (attendee chat support).

 - Plan speaker support for sessions.